3rd Workshop on Computational Methods for Endangered Languages

-Sponsored by the National Science Foundation (U.S.), the Social Sciences and Humanities Research Council (Canada), as well as the University of Alberta, the University of Buffalo, the University of Colorado, Boulder, the University of Illinois, Urbana-Champaign, and the University of North Texas.
+Sponsored by the National Science Foundation (U.S.), the Social Sciences and Humanities Research Council (Canada), as well as the University of Alberta, the University of Buffalo, the University of Colorado, Boulder, the University of Helsinki, the University of Illinois, Urbana-Champaign, and the University of North Texas.

 The ComputEL-3 workshop will focus on the use of computational methods in the study, support, and revitalization of endangered languages.
 The primary aim of the workshop is to continue narrowing the gap between computational linguists interested in working on methods for endangered languages, field linguists working on documenting these languages, and the language communities who are striving to maintain their languages.

 We take seriously the goal of reaching all relevant communities.
 To support this goal, ComputEL-3 aims to alternate between co-location with computational linguistics conferences and with language documentation conferences.
 ComputEL-3 will immediately precede the 6th International Conference on Language Documentation and Conservation (ICLDC6) hosted by the University of Hawaii, February 28 — March 3, 2019.

 |Mon||22-Oct-2018||Deadline for submission of short/long full papers or extended abstracts|

 |Mon||21-Jan-2019||Deadline for camera-ready versions of papers and extended abstracts

 For further information, please consult our website: computer-workshop.org/computel-3 or email us at: firstname.lastname@example.org